 First the wrong way…

 Whats wrong with the picture on the Right?
-If you see nothing wrong, PLEASE do not anything to do with user authentication – take up sock knitting or woodwork instead, stay well away from anything online security related!
+If you see nothing wrong, PLEASE do not have anything to do with user authentication – take up sock knitting or woodwork instead, stay well away from anything online security related!

 First, let me detail the likely way this has been implemented: